Online-Everything-Tool/oet/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on our code of conduct and the full process for submitting pull requests. _(Reminder: Create CONTRIBUTING.md)_
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on our code of conduct and the full process for submitting pull requests.

 **Ways to contribute:**